-- The Human Resources Department, and in some circumstances the Department Head and/or Elected Official or their designee, shall complete applicable job-related screening, testing, and other reviews to ensure an applicant's qualifications for the position. - 2.
-All applicants who pass the applicable job-related screening, testing, and other

-- reviews must also take and pass a drug and alcohol test within 48 hours of the conditional job offer, under the direction of the Human Resources Department.
-Such testing will be billed to the department associated with the applicant. - All applicants who pass the job-related screening, background checks, and drug and alcohol tests will be scheduled by the Human Resources Department for the Onboarding Process, as outlined below, and will be advised of applicable documentation to bring with them to the Onboarding Process. - 4.
+- 1. The Human Resources Department, and in some circumstances the Department Head and/or Elected Official or their designee, shall complete applicable job-related screening, testing, and other reviews to ensure an applicant's qualifications for the position. - 2.
+All applicants who pass the applicable job-related screening, testing, and other reviews must also take and pass a drug and alcohol test within 48 hours of the conditional job offer, under the direction of the Human Resources Department. - 3.
+All applicants who pass the job-related screening, background checks, and drug and alcohol tests will be scheduled by the Human Resources Department for the Onboarding Process, as outlined below, and will be advised of applicable documentation to bring with them to the Onboarding Process. - 4.
 Applicants who do not pass the job-related screening, background check, or drug or alcohol test, or who cannot demonstrate the ability to complete the essential functions of the job applied for with or without reasonable accommodation absent undue hardship or based on a direct safety threat, will be advised in writing by the Director of Human Resources that their conditional job offer has been revoked.